ff6347/gestalten-in-code/form/2d/p5js/crisscross/index.md

 layout: p5js
 author: "Paulina Mrksic"
 author-url: "https://github.com/paulinalinaa"
-title: "Law of closure and chance"
+title: "Law of closure and contrast"
-tags: [P5.js, Law of Connected Elements, Law of Symmetry, grid, symmetry]
+tags: [P5.js, Law of Symmetry, closure and contrast, symmetry, simplicity]
-permalink: form/2d/p5js/
+permalink: form/2d/
-summary: This sample shows a static grid regular distances between the arcs.
+summary: This sample shows a cross with a square in the middle.
 ---
-The static grid is built with arc lines that are placed in two different directions.
-The viewer has the feeling that the grid moves like a vertigo and makes it visually at the same time dynamic.
+The cross is built with two big lines that are placed in the middle of the pictures above them is a medium-sized sqaure.
+If you look into the middle of the picture the black corners begin to move they get bigger.
+Through the contrast of black and white it is static and dynamic at the same time.